InkApplications/spondee/README.md

 Spondee
 =======

-A class set for wrapping units of measure in an application.
+A class set for wrapping units of measure and common data structures in a Kotlin application.

 FAQ
 ---

 ### What is this?
-A collection of classes representing units of measure that can be used in an application.
+A collection of classes representing units of measure and other common data containers that can be used in an application.

 ### Why not use a plain number type?
 Plain numbers are often ambiguous.
 Consider the method: